raspberrypilearning/getting-started-scratch/en/step_6.md

 + Change the number of degrees in a `point in direction`{:class="block3motion"} block to change the direction that your sprite starts to move in.
 + Change the number of degrees in a `turn right`{:class="block3motion"} or `turn left`{:class="block3motion"} block so that your sprite turns faster or slower.
 + Combine `move`{:class="block3motion"} and `turn right`{:class="block3motion"} or `turn left`{:class="block3motion"} blocks so that your sprite moves and turns.
-+ Experiment with the `set rotation style`{:class="block3motion"} block to make sure you understand what the different options do.
++ Experiment with the `set rotation style`{:class="block3motion"} block to make sure that you understand what the different options do.
 --- /task ---